HomeMy WebLinkAboutTransmittal - 12/30/2022ERIN MENDENHALL

 benefit is maximizing the yield potential of an asset, policymakers may select a private sector

-partner who is enabled to seek out public real estate asset develop ment opportunities.
+partner who is enabled to seek out public real estate asset development opportunities.
 Such a

 partner can surface opportunities for policymakers to evaluate and determine any desired